 Cost

-• $0 – AS&E faculty, staff, and students; Computer Science department; Laboratory for Laser Energetics; Simon School faculty staff and students
+Cost: $0 – AS&E faculty, staff, and students; Computer Science department; Laboratory for Laser Energetics; Simon School faculty staff and students

-• $210 (annual fee) – All other faculty, staff and students
+$210 (annual fee) – All other faculty, staff and students.

 System Requirements

-See the Wolfram website for system requirements.
+See the Wolfram for details.

 More Information